High- and low-entropy layers in solids behind shock and ramp compression waves: High- and low-entropy layers at ramp loading

-\section{HIGH- AND LOW-ENTROPY LAYERS AT~RAMP LOADING}
+\section{High- and low-entropy layers at~ramp loading}

 Ramp loading is one of the widespread experimental techniques; it often takes place at laser irradiation, for example.
+Here we consider the ramp loading within the frames of continuum model.
 The ramp loading is modeled as a linear increase of pressure on loaded surface during the rise time $\tau$, after then the pressure is constant:

 where $P_\mathrm{m}$ is the maximal acting pressure.
 A metal plate is considered; the front surface is loaded, while the rear surface is free; the substance is at rest initially.